Politics of Morocco

-Politics of Morocco take place in a framework of an official parliamentary semi-constitutional islamic monarchy, whereby the prime minister of Morocco is the head of government, and of a multi-party system.
-Executive power is exercised by the government.
-Legislative power is vested in both the government and the two chambers of parliament, the Assembly of Representatives of Morocco and the Assembly of Councillors.
-The Moroccan Constitution provides for a monarchy with a Parliament and an independent judiciary.
+The politics of Morocco are conducted within the framework of a semi-constitutional monarchy, characterized by a parliamentary system and a multi-party structure.
+The prime minister is the head of government.

+Executive power is exercised by the government, while legislative power is vested in the Parliament of Morocco, which consists of two chambers: the Assembly of Representatives and the Assembly of Councillors.
+The Constitution of Morocco provides for a monarchy alongside a parliament and an independent judiciary.

-On June 17, 2011, King Mohammed VI announced a series of reforms that would transform Morocco into a constitutional monarchy.
+On 17 June 2011, King Mohammed VI announced a series of constitutional reforms aimed at strengthening democratic institutions and expanding the powers of elected bodies.

+However, Morocco has been considered a "closed autocracy", according to the V-Dem Democracy Indices, since the end of the 18th century.